To Rev. Kate Stevens:

 When a credentialed scholar of Jewish American history deploys the accusation of antisemitism as a street weapon — without evidence, against a man who had built a Jewish family's cemetery memorial, who had carved a Kabbalistic Tree of Life for a Jewish client, whose oldest friend is Jewish, who has a thirty-five year record of public art in this community — and when that deployment is met with complete institutional silence from the entities whose purpose includes protecting the integrity of that charge, those institutions are participating in the devaluation of the very history they claim to protect.

-The accusation of antisemitism is not strengthened by the credentials of the person delivering it.
-It is either supported by evidence or it is not.
+The accusation of antisemitism is either supported by evidence or it is not.
 This one is not.
 There is no evidence.
 There has never been any evidence.
 The bench is on the hillside.
 Anyone can go see it.

 Michael Hoberman said, in a February 2026 interview, that reducing complex human encounters to flat accusations of bigotry is "just not particularly interesting.
 It would be one more story we've all heard before too many times."